Choosing between Affinity and Attio for your CRM comes down to five questions:

 Choose Affinity if:

-• You're a venture capital, private equity, or investment banking firm
+You are a venture capital, private equity, or investment banking firm

-• Relationship tracking and warm introductions drive your deal flow
+Relationship tracking and warm introductions drive your deal flow

-• You need a CRM that builds itself from your team's email and calendar activity
+You need a CRM that builds itself from your team's email and calendar activity

-• You're willing to pay a premium for software built for private capital
+You are willing to pay a premium for software built for private capital

-• Analytics and outbound prospecting are secondary to relationship management
+Analytics and outbound prospecting are secondary to relationship management

 Choose Attio if:

-• You're a startup or scale-up that wants a flexible, modern CRM
+You are a startup or scale-up that wants a flexible, modern CRM

-• Your business model requires custom objects and data structures
+Your business model requires custom objects and data structures

-• Product-led growth or VC deal flow management is your primary use case
+Product-led growth or VC deal flow management is your primary use case

-• You want a low-cost entry point with room to grow
+You want a low-cost entry point with room to grow

 Choose ZoomInfo if:

-• Intent signals and market-level visibility are critical to your GTM strategy
+Intent signals and market-level visibility are critical to your GTM strategy

-• Your team needs verified contact data, direct dials, and email addresses at scale
+Your team needs verified contact data, direct dials, and email addresses at scale

-• You want AI that reasons across your deals, conversations, and market signals
+You want AI that reasons across your deals, conversations, and market signals

-• You need a platform that powers sales, marketing, and RevOps from one intelligence layer
+You need a platform that powers sales, marketing, and RevOps from one intelligence layer

 The distinction worth remembering: Affinity and Attio are CRMs that organize your existing relationships and deal data.
 ZoomInfo is the intelligence layer that tells you which relationships to build, which accounts to prioritize, and why your next deal is more likely to close.
 For many teams, the strongest stack combines a CRM with ZoomInfo's intelligence underneath it, so every record, every pipeline, and every outreach sequence starts from knowing rather than guessing.

-Affinity vs. Attio vs. ZoomInfo FAQ
+Frequently Asked Questions: Affinity vs. Attio vs. ZoomInfo

 What is the core difference between Affinity, Attio, and ZoomInfo?

 Affinity is a relationship intelligence CRM built for private capital firms like venture capital and private equity.
 It automatically captures email and calendar data to score relationships and surface warm introductions.
 Attio is a flexible, AI-native CRM designed for startups and scale-ups that need custom data models and modern automation.
-ZoomInfo is an AI GTM platform that provides B2B data (500M contacts, 100M companies), buyer intent signals, and an intelligence layer (the GTM Context Graph) that powers sales, marketing, and RevOps execution.
+ZoomInfo is an all-in-one AI GTM Platform that provides B2B data (500M contacts, 100M companies), buyer intent signals, and an intelligence layer (the GTM Context Graph) that powers sales, marketing, and RevOps execution.

 Which platform is cheapest to get started with?